Unemployed? Learn How To Start Your Own Business

 This was a challenge for me because I love to read so I began to read everything.
 It is important to figure out what area of your business you need to focus on and only read about that topic.
 For example – if you are going to a lot of networking events read about networking and connect with people in person an example is Never Eat Lunch Alone

 by Darcy Rezak don’t read about SBA loans.

 12. Shift Gears as the Market Shifts

 It’s important to shift gears when your business is stalling.
 Currently, the economy is shifting and changing rapidly.
-If you find that you business is stalling, not making a profit, costing you a lot of time, and not bringing in much money you must change your approach.
+If you find that your business is stalling, not making a profit, costing you a lot of time, and not bringing in much money you must change your approach.
 There is nothing wrong with trying a new approach until it starts bringing in money.
-Far to often, we find ourselves wanting to provide goods and services to a public that is not interested in those goods or services.
+Far too often, we find ourselves wanting to provide goods and services to a public that is not interested in those goods or services.
 Think about cassette tapes, it would be hard to start a business around cassette tapes right now.
 What can you do with cassette tapes now?
-Make a robot… Teach people how to transfer casettes to PC… make a retro iPod holder?
-As a small start-up business, you can quickly shift gears and do something new where big corporations have a hard time with this.
+Make a robot… Teach people how to transfer cassettes to PC… make a retro iPod holder?
+As a small start-up business, you can quickly shift gears and do something new that big corporations have a hard time with this.

 13. Ask Buring Questions

 As you’re in start-up mode, you will have questions.
 I found that I did not know who to ask these questions.
 I had no co-workers, no boss.
 Who do you ask?
 I started writing them down in an Evernote folder and when I had a chance I would ask people who knew the answers or sit down and research them.
 Sometimes when I am in a networking meeting, I will scan my list of “burning questions” on my phone and ask key individuals those questions after the meeting.
 I will say something like this, “I have been curious about… perhaps you could shed light on this for me.”
 Most people will be impressed that asked them such a meaningful question.